20-minute breakfast: sourdough crepes

 Instructions

-• Preheat a cast iron skillet over medium heat and add a bit of butter.
-Pour a very thin layer of crepe batter into the skillet.
+2. Preheat a cast iron skillet over medium heat and add a bit of cold butter.
+Pour a very thin layer of batter into the middle of the pan.
 Allow it to cook fully before flipping.
 It is ready to flip when there are small bubbles in the center and the edges look matte, about 2 minutes.

 Cream Cheese Filling